-Robinhood Crypto transfers are currently available in every US state and the District of Columbia, except for Hawaii, Nevada, and New York.
-We’re working hard to make Robinhood Crypto available in those states as soon as possible.
+Robinhood Crypto transfers are currently available in every US state and the District of Columbia, except for Hawaii and New York.

 Transfer fees: We don’t charge any extra fees to receive crypto.
 Any transaction fees collected by a crypto network will be deducted from the sender’s crypto address.

 Timing: We require a certain number of network confirmations before crypto is credited to your Robinhood account.
 The number of confirmations may vary depending on, among other things, network conditions.
 Under ordinary conditions, this process can take up to a few hours.
-We also review each transfer for security and safety reasons, which typically takes just a few minutes but on rare occasions can take up to 24 hours.
+We also review each transfer for security and safety reasons, which typically takes just a few minutes but on rare occasions it could take longer.
 We'll let you know in the app as soon as your crypto is available.

 Never send crypto back to a Robinhood address you received it from.
 The crypto address we use for withdrawals is not the same as your deposit address.
-Please only send crypto to your deposit address, which can be found by tapping Receive on each crypto detail page.
+Only send crypto to your deposit address, which can be found by selecting Receive on each crypto detail page.
 Sending crypto to an incompatible address might result in a loss.

 Crypto can have different types of address formats depending on the receiving wallet.

 Robinhood currently supports the following address formats for withdrawals.
-If you try to use an unsupported address format, your transaction will not be submitted.
+If you try to use an unsupported address format, your transaction won't be submitted.
 We’re working on adding support for additional address types.

-Avalanche (AVAX): We currently support Avalanche addresses on the Ethereum Network with a C-Chain (Contract Chain) address starting with an “0x”.
-We do not support addresses from the X-Chain (Exchange Chain) or P-Chain (Platform Chain).
+Avalanche (AVAX): We currently support Avalanche addresses with a C-Chain (Contract Chain) address starting with an “0x”.
+We don't support addresses from the X-Chain (Exchange Chain) or P-Chain (Platform Chain).

 Bitcoin (BTC): We currently support Bitcoin address formats that start with a “1” (P2PKH), “3” (P2SH) and “bc1q" (Native SegWit/Bech32).
-We do not currently support lightning network transactions or address formats that start with “bc1p” (taproot).
+We don't currently support lightning network transactions or address formats that start with “bc1p” (taproot).

 Bitcoin Cash (BCH): We currently support Bitcoin Cash address formats that start with a “1” (Legacy P2PKH), or “q” (Cashaddr P2PKH).
 We do not support Bitcoin Cash address formats that start with “bitcoincash:q.”
 However, you can simply remove the “bitcoincash:” section of the address prefix and it will convert the address into a standard “q” address.